HughMCWJR/Notes/reactNativeTesting.md

 ## Types of Tests

 ### Unit Tests
-- Smallest pars of code (functions or classes)
+- Smallest parts of code (functions or classes)
 - Use Mocking

 ### Integration Tests